-At Wake Tech, we’ve got you covered.
-The EMS program runs a standard rotating series of classes and refresher courses for EMS professionals.
-Additionally, the EMS program offers multiple specialty courses taught by award-winning and well-renowned faculty.
-Please note that specific course hours and costs are available by clicking on the course in the reservation list at the bottom of the page.
+Wake Tech's EMS program runs a standard rotating series of classes and refresher courses for EMS professionals and those wishing to become an EMT.
+Additionally, the EMS program offers multiple specialty courses taught by award-winning and renowned faculty.
+Specific course hours and costs are available by clicking on the course in the reservation list at the bottom of the page.

 Preregistration is required for online and specialty courses.
-Please see the specific course list for more information, to read the course description, or to reserve a seat.
+Check the specific course list for more information, to read the course description or to reserve a seat.

-**Please note that additional fees may be required based on course requirements**
+*Additional fees may be required based on course requirements.

 - The tuition waiver is limited to municipally employed EMS professionals.
 EMS professionals employed by privately owned EMS agencies or non-emergency transport services do not qualify for the tuition waiver under the North Carolina Administrative Code pertaining to community colleges.

 - Failure to provide documentation of affiliation by the first day of class will result in registration fees being applied to the student.

 - The tuition waiver applies only to the course registration fee.
 Any other fees associated with the course are the responsibility of the student and must be paid before the class starts.

 EMS professionals within Wake County meeting the specifications above have been listed on a single letter provided by Wake County EMS under the provisions granted by the EMS System Plan to qualify for fee waiver status.

 How do you get started?
 Follow these steps:

 - Using the Course Reservation system, add the course(s) to your cart and complete the information to reserve your spot.
 You can also search for courses on WebAdvisor and register yourself.